 How large is the organization?

-What has been the response of the community regarding the project?
+What has been the response of the community?

 Tell us how volunteers can get involved.